fdoxyz/visualcosita/src/content/post/sup-world.md

 I'm an iOS Developer, but curious about lots of different technologies.
 I also enjoy tearing everything apart and putting it back together to learn how it works.
 Expect posts about Swift, Objective-C, JavaScript, Docker, and anything else that gets in my way.
 Hope this might be of any help for someone, somewhere, somehow...
 That would make it totally worth it.

 One small thing I'd like to point out, now that I've finally started writing something other than code, now I see its not that easy to translate as I had planned (specially jokes), let's just hope the writing get's better with time...
-I promise I'll keep puns to where they are absolutely necessary.
+I promise I'll keep puns to when they are absolutely necessary.